Community Standards

 >

-> But beware: if your motive is actually to fish for channel followers and you're chatting to people under pretence - most folks won't fall for that kind of BS.
+> But beware: if your motive is actually to fish for channel followers or money and you're chatting to people under pretence - most folks won't fall for that kind of BS.
 You're not being clever, you're being an asshole - and you're going to get banned.
 This isn't the place for "guerrilla marketing", please take it elsewhere.

-### 6. Don't pressure people to use **other platforms**
+### 7. Don't pressure people to use **other platforms**

 People are here because they *want* to be here.

-> [!example]- Details
+> [!example]- Motivation and details

 > If folks wanted to be on Instagram, Snap, or anywhere else - that's where they'd be.